emorisse/cf-external-reporting/README.md

 Notes on frequencies:
 Frequencies within the functions included are multiples of collected data.
 Short term metrics are collected at 20 second intervals.
-Rollup metrics are 1 hour intervals.
-Example: for 1 minute intervals with short term metics, use frequency of 3.
+Roll-up metrics are 1 hour intervals.
+Example: for 1 minute intervals with short term metrics, use frequency of 3.

 Notes of fields:
 These are column names from the CF db.
 The default field is cpu_usage_rate_average.
-I also recomment looking at mem_usage_absolute_average.
+I also recommend looking at mem_usage_absolute_average.

 Notes on graphs:
-Graphs for the systems are shown for the first X systems (up to "max") with sufficient data to perform the analysis (# of data points > freqency
+Graphs for the systems are shown for the first X systems (up to "max") with sufficient data to perform the analysis (# of data points > frequency
 * 2) and that have a range of data, e.g. min < max.
 Red point = min, blue point = max.

 Example images:
 *.raw.png are generated from the short term metrics.
-The others from the rollup data.
-Names are the frequency overwhich the data variability was corrected.
+The others from the roll-up data.
+Names are the frequency over which the data variability was corrected.